Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Methods

-As in \synchweb, we use the on-the-fly Fokker-Planck solver \textsc{Crescendo} introduced in \citet{Boess2023} to include Cosmic Rays in our simulation. \textsc{Crescendo} models the population of CR protons and electrons as piecewise power laws in momentum space and evolves their distribution function in time by solving the diffusion-advection equation in the two-moment approach, following \citet{Miniati2001}.
-We account for injection at shocks following diffusive shock acceleration (DSA), adiabatic changes due to expansion/contraction of the surrounding thermal gas, and energy losses of electrons due to synchrotron emission and inverse Compton (IC) scattering off CMB photons.
+As in \synchweb, we used the on-the-fly Fokker-Planck solver \textsc{Crescendo} introduced in \citet{Boess2023} to include CRs in our simulation. \textsc{Crescendo} models the population of CRps and electrons as piecewise power laws in momentum space and evolves their distribution function in time by solving the diffusion-advection equation in the two-moment approach, following \citet{Miniati2001}.
+We accounted for injection at shocks following DSA, adiabatic changes due to expansion or contraction of the surrounding thermal gas, and energy losses of electrons due to synchrotron emission and IC scattering off CMB photons.
 This reduces the CR transport equation to